Kozea/CairoSVG/pages/svg_support.rst

 - clip: not supported
 - cursor: not supported
-- display: not supported
+- display: supported
 - overflow: not supported
-- visibility: not supported
+- visibility: supported

 Clipping, Masking and Compositing properties: